- Location: Michigan

 Plates must be applied for at a Secretary of State branch office.

-You can begin the process by mailing in the application found online.
+You can begin the process by mailing in the Application for a Disability License Plate (Form MV-110) found online.
 Your disability will need to be certified by a physician, chiropractor, or vision specialist.

 Disabled plates expire annually on the owner's birthday.
 Regular registration fees apply.